Quick Facts:

 Other Trails Nearby:

 If you’re eager for more adventure, Capitol Reef has several other trails that offer unique experiences.
 The Capitol Gorge Trail is a family-friendly hike that takes you through a narrow, scenic canyon.
-For a more challenging hike, the Cassidy Arch Trail provides stunning views and the opportunity to stand atop the arch—a truly unforgettable experience.
+For a more challenging hike, the Cassidy Arch Trail provides stunning views and the opportunity to stand atop the arch.

 Non-Hiking Attractions Nearby: